Vsevolod Meyerhold: Acting techniques

 The actors participating in Meyerhold's productions acted according to the principle of biomechanics (only distantly related to the present scientific use of the term), the system of actor training that was later taught in a special school created by Meyerhold.

 Meyerhold's acting technique had fundamental principles at odds with the American method actor's conception.
 While method acting melded the character with the actor's own personal memories to create the character's internal motivation, Meyerhold connected psychological and physiological processes.
 He had actors focus on learning gestures and movements as a way of expressing emotion physically.
 Following Konstantin Stanislavski's lead, he said that the emotional state of an actor was inextricably linked to his physical state (and vice versa), and that one could call up emotions in performance by practicing and assuming poses, gestures, and movements.
 He developed a number of body expressions that his actors would use to portray specific emotions and characters.
-(Stanislavski was also at odds with Method acting, because like Meyerhold, his approach was psychophysical.)